Counselling For Individuals

 What you can expect over time

-Recovery and healing are not linear, and progress looks different for everyone.
+Progress looks different for everyone, and counselling is rarely linear.
 But over time, most clients find that things begin to shift.
 The thoughts that felt relentless become quieter.
-The cravings lose some of their grip.
 The situations that used to trigger a strong reaction start to feel more manageable.
+The patterns that have kept you stuck begin to loosen.

 Ready to take the first step?

-If you are not sure which area applies to you, that is fine.
-You do not need to have it all figured out before reaching out.
+You do not need to have it all figured out before getting in touch.
+I offer a free 15-minute discovery call so you can get a sense of how I work before committing to anything.
 Get in touch and we can work out together what would be most useful.

 Sessions are available in person in Bath and Bristol, and online via Zoom for clients anywhere in the UK.